Customer-Segmentation-capstone-project/customer-segmentation/README.md

 - Include a link to the dataset source, if available.
 - Data dictionary

-The datasets we will be working with are a public dataset from the Brazilian eCommerce website OLIST, this dataset can be downloaded from:  Kaggle<a href="https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce" target="_blank">
+The datasets we will be working with are a public dataset from the Brazilian eCommerce website OLIST, this dataset can be downloaded from: [Kaggle - Brazilian eCommerce](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

-We will be combining this customer purchase data with product data scraped from Amazon products which is located at: https://www.kaggle.com/datasets/lokeshparab/amazon-products-dataset.
+We will be combining this customer purchase data with product data scraped from Amazon products which is located at: Kaggle - Amazon products dataset](https://www.kaggle.com/datasets/lokeshparab/amazon-products-dataset).

 ## Setup